looeee/discoverthreejs-site/README.md

 2. Run `npm install`
 3. Run `npm start`
 4. Go to `http://localhost:8080/` (with livereload) or `http://localhost:3000/` (without livereload)

+## Technical Details

+The book is built with Hugo, and this repo follows a fairly typical folder structure for a Hugo project, although the `content/` folder has been renamed to `markdown/`.

+However, the build process is quite different than a normal Hugo build.
+All the gory details can be found in the `buildTools/` folder.
+But, you probably don't need to worry about that.
+Just run `npm start`.

 ### Important folders